LEADING OPTOMETRIST IN Ashburn - Clarity Eyecare

 Founded in 2005 as Clary Eye Associates, Clarity Eyecare welcomes patients of all ages to our Ashburn location.
 Our trusted Ashburn optometrist, Dr. Doran provides optical and medical eye care services to satisfy your family’s needs at any age, from pediatrics to geriatrics.
-Depending upon your age, lifestyle and overall health condition, vision care requirements change.
-In our friendly clinic, we become familiar with each individual patient in order to customize eye exams and treatment options.
+Depending on your age, lifestyle, and overall health condition, vision care requirements change.
+In our friendly clinic, we become familiar with each individual patient in order to customize eye exams, eye checkups, and treatment options.

 Our family eye care services include eye exams for kids and adults, vision correction, myopia management, specialty (known as scleral) contact lens fitting, and management of age-related eye disease.
 Conveniently located and dedicated to eye and vision care in Ashburn, we are privately owned and able to offer personalized service to our patients and office hours to suit every family’s schedule.